-Grants are awarded for the acquisition and development of regional trails and for removal of barriers that impede full access to these facilities.
-Historically, priority has been given to projects that can demonstrate significant length, a high-expected use, significant resource quality and attractiveness.
+Grants are awarded for the acquisition and development of connecting trails and for removal of barriers that impede full access to these facilities.
+Historically, priority has been given to projects that seek to develop residential connections to state and regional facilities and to link existing trail systems.

-The Regional Trail Program depends on local communities and their local government representatives to provide inspiration, planning and commitment, as well as the local matching financial requirement, to make these trail projects a reality.
+The Local Trail Connections Program depends on local communities and their local government representatives to provide inspiration, planning and commitment, as well as the local matching financial requirement, to make these trail projects a reality.
 Local governments complete the acquisition and/or projects and are reimbursed for a portion of the acquisition and/or project actually completed.
-These funds cannot be used for the development of any trails that are designated as part of the state trail system.

-The program was first funded in 1997 and has funded 70 trail projects statewide to date.
+The program was first funded in 1993 and has funded 209 trail projects statewide to date.